 - Who directs the Lone Star Cowboy Poetry Gathering?

 Lone Star Cowboy Poetry Gathering incorporated in July, 2019.
 As of August 2023, the board of directors is made up of Elizabeth Baize, Fort Davis; Robbie Burns, Alpine; Marian Freeland, Alpine; Bill Jones, New Tazewell, TN; Karen Lloyd, Alexandria, VA; Karen McGuire, Alpine; Kay Nowell, Alpine; Gene Nowell, Alpine; Vess Quinlan, Alamosa, CO; David Richmond, Lindrith, NM; Chris Ryden, Midland, TX; Jim Street, Alpine; and Patrick Sullivan, Fairfax Station, VA.
 Event producer: Bob Saul, Fort Worth.
-Film production and advisors to the board: John and Erika Moore, Durango, CO.
+Film production and advisors to the board: John and Erika Moore, Dove Creek, CO.
 Advisors to the board: Rachel Barrett, Alpine; Jim Goodnight, Dallas; Andy Hedges, Lubbock.